atlasconsulting/bedita-sdk-js/README.md

 ### Interceptors

-The client take advantage of [Axios Interceptors](https://axios-http.com/docs/interceptors) to intercept request and response before they are handled by `then` or `catch`.
+The client takes advantage of [Axios Interceptors](https://axios-http.com/docs/interceptors) to intercept request and response before they are handled by `then` or `catch`.

 A set of default interceptor are always used: